joseguzman1337/ptf/README.md

 ### Update EVERYTHING!

-If you want to install and/or update everything, simply do the following:
+If you want to install and/or update everything, simply do the following 3 steps:
 ```
 cd /usr/share/ git clone https://github.com/trustedsec/ptf && cd ptf && ./ptf
 #